 - Add all of the ingredients to a blender.

-- Blend on high for 1-2 minutes, or until completely smooth, scraping down the sides of the blender as needed.
+- Blend on high for 1-2 minutes or until completely smooth, scraping down the sides of the blender with a rubber scraper as needed.

-- Serve immediately, or for a firmer sorbet chill the mixture in an airtight container in the freezer for at least 1 hour.
+- Or, for a firmer sorbet, freeze the mixture in an airtight container in the freezer for at least 1 hour.